bkrem/awesome-solidity/README.md

 #### Audit

 - [a16z/metamorphic-contract-detector](https://github.com/a16z/metamorphic-contract-detector) - Check whether a given contract exhibits red flags that could indicate the potential for metamorphism instead of immutability.
+- [Aderyn](https://github.com/Cyfrin/aderyn) - It is a Rust-based open-source solidity smart contract static analyzer designed to help protocol engineers and security researchers find vulnerabilities in Solidity code bases.
 - [Echidna](https://github.com/crytic/echidna) - Define properties for your smart contract then use fuzzing to catch security bugs.
 - [Manticore](https://github.com/trailofbits/manticore) - Detects many common bug types, and can prove correctness properties with symbolic execution.
 - [Mythril](https://github.com/ConsenSys/mythril) - Security analysis tool for smart contracts.